Spongy Brake Pedal: Causes & Fixes

 Keep brake fluid reservoir at proper level (check monthly)

-Cost of Spongy Brake Pedal Repair in North Canton
+What Spongy Brake Pedal Repair Costs in North Canton

 Conclusion: Don’t Gamble with Brake Safety